ansible/ansible/docs/docsite/rst/plugins/lookup.rst

 Understanding lookup plugin paths
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Lookups are executed with a working directory relative to the role or play (as opposed to local tasks, which are executed relative to the executed script).
-However, some lookups search additional paths for files and other resources.
+When searching for files and other resources, however, some lookups search additional paths.

  - Lookup plugins that interact with files, including ``file``, ``fileglob``, ``template``, and ``filetree``, search three additional paths when looking for files: ``/path/to/roles/my_role/``, ``/path/to/roles/my_role/tasks/``, and ``path/to/my_playbook``.
  - If you add a ``files``, ``vars`` or ``templates`` parameter when you use a lookup plugin, the plugin uses the ``ansible_search_path``, to find those files.